io22m007/ICMP-Tunnel/README.md

 Lastly reboot the device.

 #### ***configuration and execution (GNU/Linux only)***
-Several settings need to be adjusted in order for the client and the server to be able to communicate and to use the internet over the ICMP tunnel.
+Several settings need to be adjusted so that the client and the server to be able to communicate and to use the internet over the ICMP tunnel.

-On the server side routing needs to be enabled with the following command.
+On the server-side routing needs to be enabled with the following command.
 ```
 sudo sysctl net.ipv4.ip_forward net.ipv4.ip_forward=1
 ```
-Also for the server icmp requests need to be ignored by the router and/or CPE (customer premises equipment).
+Also, for the server icmp requests need to be ignored by the router and/or CPE (customer premises equipment).

 On Asus routers this is achieved by setting `Respond ICMP Echo (ping) Request from WAN` (under Firewall -> General) to `No` and by forwarding `port 1` with the `protocol` set to `other` to the ip over icmp server (under WAN -> Virtual Server/Port Forwarding).